Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 - The Heap is where we can store things regardless of whether we know their size at compile time (Sized and Unsized).
   We can store large amounts of data here but getting access to this memory initially is a tiny be slower.

-- You can reference data with `&` if you don't want ownership of the data, but you do want to access it.
+- You can reference data if you don't want ownership of the data, but you do want to access it.

-We also learned a bit about `Option` and `Result` which we will go into more in the next chapter, and future chapters too.
+We also learned a bit about `Option` and `Result` which we will go into more in the next video, and future videos too.

-Finally, we touched on controlling the flow of execution with `if`, however, this isn't the only way we can effect the flow, and we'll talk more about this in a couple of chapters.
+Finally, we touched on controlling the flow of execution with `if`, however, this isn't the only way we can effect the flow, and we'll talk more about this in a couple of videos.

 Bonus
 -----

-This has nothing to do with today's topic and I'm not going to go deep on anything but...
+This has nothing to do with today's topic, and I'm not going to go deep on anything but...
 I couldn't leave you with a guessing game that isn't really a game.

 If we want to randomise the "actual" value we can create an array of all possible values.